 We meet in Whitecross Street, near London's Barbican, which is lined with vans and stalls selling everything from falafels and burritos to burgers and curries, but we could just as easily have picked a similar-smelling street in any number of British cities.
 Tasty street food, as Johnson is at pains to point out, isn't about wearing skinny trousers and living in Shoreditch but "making good quality food from a van available to everyone".

-Street-food traders at work The most thriving scenes are in cities such as Manchester, Birmingham, Brighton and Bristol: places with big student populations.
+The most thriving scenes are in cities such as Manchester, Birmingham, Brighton and Bristol: places with big student populations.
 But before memories of late night cheese-and-chilli soaked chips from a grotty Oxford kebab van can take root – "street food was just drunk food" – Johnson is eulogising about the alternatives.
 That mainly means burgers and hot dogs, sorry, haute-dogs, which remain the big sellers for carnivorous Brits, but at least they're no longer all stuffed with frozen patties or canned sausages.
 And there are other options.

 The trick for aspiring traders is to make their dishes provide an edible hug.
 "Something comforting.
 Food on the street has to appeal in a different way to food in restaurants.
 On the street it's more primal.
 You're making snap decisions."
 Something that's quick to serve is also vital: people get hungry queuing, especially when there's a choice.